How best can we reduce barriers to electrification of heating systems including optimising performance and reducing cost?

 Why might this be relevant?

-The project specifically focuses on developing a heat pump to replace gas boilers, addressing barriers to electrification of heating systems.
+The project focuses on developing a heat pump to replace gas boilers and address barriers to adoption.

 To design, develop, optimise and manufacture a number of innovative new ranges of electric heating products....